Lambels/relationer/client/README.md

 ```

 ### ConsumerConfig:
-When in reconnecting state separate ticking go routine which sleeps in intervals of `Pulse` checks the health of the consumer, if the connection is closed it will attempt a redial or close the consumer if the redial fails.
+When in reconnecting state a separate ticking go routine starts which sleeps in intervals of `Pulse` checks the health of the consumer, if the connection is closed it will attempt a redial or close the consumer if the redial fails.
+Set a non 0 value for Pulse to indicate a reconnecting state.
 ```go
 // to use the default value for the consumer config pass nil to ConsumerConfig. client.New(&client.ClientConfig{